 Welcome to ADAMA ENGINEERING, Inc.

-NEW: In June 2018 ADAMA has released program ReSSA+.
+In June 2018 ADAMA has released program ReSSA+.
 It includes special feature that enables to rationally determine the load along each reinforcement layer.
 The basis to this feature is presented in FHWA report FHWA-HIF-17-004.
 ReSSA+ has two useful diagnostic tools, the Tension Map and Safety Map, together enabling an efficient optimal use of geosynthetic reinforcement considering internal and global stability.ReSSA+ can seamlessly analyze geosynthetic reinforced slopes and walls, consider the impact of stacked facing units on internal stability and sliding stability, and assess the influence of deadman anchoring on internal stability.
 See more about ReSSA+!

 Note that in recent updates of ReSSA+ (found here) the following features were added: